What is the OP-ICESCR?

 - Offers a means to adequately address systematic or widespread violations of ESCR in cases where individual complaints are not adequate to reflect the extent of the situation;

 - Addresses situations where individuals or groups are unable to submit complaints due to practical constraints or fear of reprisals.

-For more information on the Optional Protocol visit our Manuals.
+For more information on the Optional Protocol see our Resources.